measmini/java_app/README.md

-# java_app
-This repo is for practice over Azure.
+This is read me file